harbidel/cu-cat/CONTRIBUTING.rst

 If the enhancement is refused
 '''''''''''''''''''''''''''''

-There are specific incentives behind skrub.
+There are specific incentives behind cu_cat.
 While most enhancement ideas are good, they don't always fit in the context of the library.

 If you'd like to implement your idea regardless, we'd be very glad if